CareSource Health Insurance Review

 CareSource offers a handful of other health insurance coverage options, depending on your state.

-- Planning for Healthy Babies (Georgia): This program is aimed at reducing low-birth-weight and very-low-birth-weight rates.
+• Planning for Healthy Babies (Georgia): This program is aimed at lowering the number of babies who are born at an unhealthy low weight.
 To qualify, you must be a Georgia resident between 18 and 44.
 You can't be eligible for any other Medicaid program.

-- Home Care Waiver (Ohio): If you are eligible for Medicaid, this program allows you to receive care in your home instead of a nursing home, rehab facility or hospital.
+• Home Care Waiver (Ohio): If you are eligible for Medicaid, this program allows you to get care in your home instead of a nursing home, rehab facility or hospital.

 Where is CareSource available?

-CareSource offers coverage in seven states.
+CareSource offers coverage in eight states.
 The CareSource options available to you will depend on where you live.

 Arkansas